Anesthesia & Sedation Dentistry Houston

 Some of the top benefits of IV sedation include:

-- It induces a deep state of relaxation that can help even the most anxious patients feel at ease.
-Therefore, it may help to change the way they view dental treatments while at the same time helping them achieve improved oral health.
+• It induces a deep state of relaxation that can help even the most anxious patients feel at ease.
+Therefore, it may help to change the way you view dental treatments while at the same time helping you achieve improved oral health.

 General Anesthesia